 - the frequency of various letters when spoken

-- the volume and frequency of various sounds like a bird singing and a band playing.
+- the volume and frequency of multiple sounds like a bird singing and a band playing.

-A speech banana is not a delicious snack for audiologists, but the audible region of phonemes or various sounds of human speech plotted on an audiogram.
+A speech banana is not a delicious snack for audiologists, but the audible region of phonemes or various human speech sounds is plotted on an audiogram.
 You can see how isolated sounds from speech cover a wide range of frequencies and volumes.

 Try this out for yourself!
 Phonetically sound out some parts of speech: